elopio/docs/source/includes/_transactionAPI.md

 Submits an [Initial Report](#initial-report) for [Market](#market) `market` with [Payout Set](#payout-set) `_payoutNumerators` as an array and `_invalid` as a boolean value for whether the Market is [Invalid](#invalid-outcome).

-This function will fail if:
+This transaction will fail if:

-  - The Market's event end time has not passed.
+* The Market's event end time has not passed.
-  - The caller of the function is not the [Designated Reporter](#designated-reporter) and the [Designated Reporting Phase](#designated-reporting-phase) has not ended.
+* The caller of the function is not the [Designated Reporter](#designated-reporter) and the [Designated Reporting Phase](#designated-reporting-phase) has not ended.
-  - `_invalid` is true and the Numerators in `_payoutNumerators` are not all the same value.
+* `_invalid` is true and the Numerators in `_payoutNumerators` are not all the same value.
 (For information about what the Payout Set should look like for an Invalid Market, refer to the [Invalid Outcome glossary entry](#invalid-outcome).)

 Returns: true if the function executed without any errors, or false otherwise.